kroitor/gjk.c/README.md

 A ( 1, -1) - B ( 3, 1 ) = ( 1 - 3,  -1 - 1 ) = ( -2, -2 )
 ```

 Resulting point `(-2, -2)` ends up exactly on the contour of our difference shape.
 If your initial points are opposite their difference will always be one of the outermost (*"external"*) points of your resulting shape.
 Also notice, that our resulting distance vector `(-2, -2)` is in one-to-one correspondence to the distance between two initial opposite points.
-The left side of the picture shows our simulated world space.
-On the right is our 2D *Minkowski space*.
-In GJK you can think of it as if it was an imaginary world of shape differences.
-By subtracting two points in one world we therefore obtain a new point in another world.
-It is also often called a *mapping* or a *projection* of a real-world intersection into Minkowski space (into the world of differences).
+They are literally the same.

 WORK IN PROGRESS, to be continued soon... )